header 1

 1. To provide leadership to the Association

-a.
-The National Vice Presidents shall in the absence of the National President, perform all the duties of the president.
+1. The National Vice Presidents shall in the absence of the National President preside at all the meetings in which the National President by this Constitution has power to preside.

-c.
-The National Vice- President shall perform such other duties as may be assigned to her by the National Convention, the Board of Trustees through the president.
+3. The National Vice- President shall perform such other duties as may be assigned to her by the National Convention, the Board of Trustees or the National President.

-4. Keep up to date roll of members, and all the records of the Association’s activities and meeting minutes.
+2. Keep all the records of the Association’s activities and meetings.

-6. In the months of January of each year, notify and remind in writing all branches of:
+4. In the months of January of each year, notify and remind in writing through mails, electronic media or any accepted social network to all branches of:

 1. Their indebtedness ( if any) to National Secretariat;